 respect for having chosen where I am at right now.

-young and careless, in the hope that my spiritual life would flourish.
-Instead,
+careless, in the hope that my spiritual life would flourish.
+Instead, I stood by

-I stood by in good faith as it was stripped of individuality, wrapped up in dogma,
+in good faith as it was stripped of individuality, wrapped up in dogma, rubberstamped

-rubberstamped with doctrines, and used as a marker in dusty old books from a medieval
+with doctrines, and used as a marker in dusty old books from a medieval culture.

-culture.
-In the origin of these books and their historical context I found the broader
+In the origin of these books and their historical context I found the broader perspective

-perspective that enabled me to understand why my reason for joining had been wholly
+that enabled me to understand why my reason for joining had been wholly unfulfilled.

-unfulfilled.
-Throughout all these years my limitless curiosity had been slowly replaced
+Throughout all these years my limitless curiosity had been slowly replaced with

 of wonder drowned in axioms.
 It took me long enough to realize my mistake.
 To conform,